-The BenefitLunch Programme can be financed using company's current assets and the Company's Social Benefit Fund.
+The BenefitLunch Programme can be financed using company's current assets.

 If the BenefitLunch Programme is funded from current assets, the employer can make use of the so-called National Insurance exemption.
 In the light of Article 2(1(11)) of the Contributions Regulation (Journal of Laws of 1998 no. 161 item 1106), the contribution-assessment will exclude the cost of employer-funded meals provided to employees for consumption – up to the value of PLN 190 per month per employee.

 NOTE: the employer may benefit from the National Insurance exemption only if it has enabled its employees to purchase prepared meals.

 At client's request, a complete list of subscription card holders may be attached with each invoice.